-Scrum is a framework that instigates the Scrum team including Product Owner, Scrum Master, and Development team to work together.
+Scrum is a framework that instigates the Scrum team, including the Product Owner, Scrum Master, and Development team, to work together.
 Each of the members of the core Scrum team has certain assigned responsibilities.
-In Scrum team, the Scrum Master is the facilitator and coach who help team members and others outside the team to understand Scrum values, principles and practices.
+In the Scrum team, the Scrum Master is the facilitator and coach who help team members and others outside the team to understand Scrum values, principles and practices.
 On the other hand, the product owner ascertains the transparency of the product backlog item and ensures a similar understanding of the item among team members.
 Another important member of the Scrum team is the development team who are comprising of developers proficient in different areas of expertise, work together to deliver the committed product increment.

 The Scrum development team consist of professionals of various specialized areas including software engineers, architects, programmers, analyst, system admins, QA experts, testers, UI designers and so on.
-Generally, it encompasses of 5 to 7 members and it has to be closely-knit and cross-functional.
-A scrum team depends a lot on effective team management which stimulates the approach of “we” attitude among team members for successful completion of the pre-assigned target.
+Generally, it encompasses of 5 to 7 members, and it has to be closely knit and cross-functional.
+A scrum team depends a lot on effective team management, which stimulates the approach of “we” attitude among team members for successful completion of the pre-assigned target.

 Essential Qualities of the Scrum Development Team

 Some prime qualities are likely necessitated within the scrum development team.

 - Self-organized and motivated: Scrum proposes the enhancement of emergent properties within team members, such as self-organized and self-motivation.
 As if there is no recommendation of the junior-senior hierarchy, the team members have to be held responsible for the work they do and possess the projection on behalf of the client.

 - Teamwork: Scrum always encourages a five to nine members team which must be focused and dedicated to the team’s goal.
 Having a big team is not favorable in the Scrum framework; even multitasking is also not appreciable because of losing focus and commitment from the team’s goal.